| | |

 (ii) Womens workshop (participants drawn from women groups

-from all regions in mainland Tanzania)
+from all regions in mainland Tanzania) (iii)

 National Workshops (participants drawn from Government, private

-sector, training and research institutions and NGOs)
+sector, training and research institutions and NGOs) Submission for

-approval
+approval The

 final draft was submitted to the Gov. for approval in October, 1997.